SummersRemote/xjfn/docs/XJFN_REFACTOR_PROMPTS.md

    - Path-based operations for branch/merge

 3. **Extension Registration**
-   - Register all operations using XJX.registerExtension from Phase 2
+   - Register all operations using xjfn.registerExtension from Phase 2
    - Clear separation: filter, map, select, branch, merge are non-terminal
    - reduce is terminal (returns value, not this)
    - No configuration defaults needed for functional operations